A LARGE Costa Blanca health network has warned staff about a ‘deadly’ painkiller that allegedly left countless Brits and Irish for dead.

 A trio of families told us how their relatives had died unnecessarily in excruciating pain.

-Yet authorities refused to take our claims seriously, despite the evidence being backed up by local doctors.
+Yet authorities did not follow up our case studies, despite the evidence being backed up by local doctors.

 “The Spanish don’t read English papers and no one notified their cases to the right place, so how could doctors know?” said Garcia del Campo.